yoerisamwel/titanic-analysis/README.md

 ## Visualizations
-The Power BI dashboard offers a visually engaging overview of Titanic passenger demographics.
-Through intuitive charts and graphs, viewers can explore age group distributions, gender demographics, and temporal trends.
-Interactive features allow for customized analyses, providing insights into the composition of passengers and their journey aboard the Titanic.
+In the Power BI dashboard, I created multiple tabs using bookmarks and buttons to organize the analysis effectively.
+Each tab focuses on a specific aspect of Titanic passenger demographics, such as age group distributions, gender demographics, and temporal trends.

+Using Power Query and DAX, I expanded the analysis to provide deeper insights into the composition of passengers and their journey aboard the Titanic.
+Power Query enabled me to clean and transform the data, while DAX allowed for complex calculations and custom measures to enhance the visualizations and uncover meaningful patterns.

+Overall, the Power BI dashboard offers an interactive and comprehensive exploration of Titanic passenger demographics, thanks to its intuitive design, interactive features, and the utilization of advanced analytical techniques.

 ## Analysis